-PMBOK 8 People Resources and Nonhuman Resources in Plain Language
+PMBOK 8 People and Nonhuman Resources for PMP 2026

 Resources in PMBOK 8 include both people and the nonhuman support systems that make delivery possible.
 That means the project manager must think not only about team members and skills, but also about equipment, facilities, software environments, vendor support, access rights, information, and other enabling conditions.